Resolved: The future of Jeenode (puzzled?)

 What do you think about that (am I old fashioned, progressive or just boring?)?

-RE: The future of Jeenode (puzzled?) - Added by JohnO 8 months ago
+RE: The future of Jeenode (puzzled?) - Added by JohnO over 2 years ago

 The blog is I suppose a chronicle of one man's journey.
 Certainly for me also it was the radio and remote sensors that pulled me into the fold and remains my key interest.
 The sojourn into FPGA, retro computing, and Forth I find interesting and who can tell what is around the next corner.
 Observing a journey and sharing a few footsteps involves a lot less work and breaks the ground that I would find out of my reach.
 Perhaps unfortunately, sharing part of a journey doesn't as a right give one access to the reins.

-RE: The future of Jeenode (puzzled?) - Added by martynj 8 months ago
+RE: The future of Jeenode (puzzled?) - Added by martynj over 2 years ago

 I do not need the power in a network node